mruizglz/rpi-buildroot/docs/rpi.rst

 **Acknowledgements**

-This document is based on a previous work of Dr. Sergio Esquembri and Dr. Francisco Javier Jiménez from the Department of Telematics and Electronics Engineering of Madrid's Technical University using RPI Model B.

 |image1|\ Embedded Linux Systems: Using Buildroot for building Embedded
 Linux Systems on Raspberry Pi 3 Model B by Mariano Ruiz is licensed